SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 ![[Pasted image 20210210095115.png]]

 Why is $2L/c = \delta t'$?
 Think! look at the primed (moving) frame.
 W.r.t. the moving object, the light is traveling exactly perpendicular up and down.
-So, the change in time in that case is just the vertical distance.
+So, the change in time in that case is just twice the vertical distance divided by the speed of light.

+Physicsts tend to define a $\gamma$ and write the same equation as follows:

 ![[Pasted image 20210210095218.png]]